-ECHA points out that the category justification presented in the registration dossier does not specify fully for each of the substances to be included in the category of the registered substance and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
-Moreover, the registration dossier does not provide any such information concerning the substance to be tested or the category of the substance to be tested.
+ECHA points out that the category justification presented in the registration dossier does not specify for each of the substances to be included in the above-mentioned Category 8 and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
+Moreover, the registration dossier does not provide such information concerning the substance to be tested or the category of the substance to be tested.

-Furthermore, the information under IUCLID section 7.8.1 and the documents attached in IUCLID section 13 of the dossier provided inconsistent lists with regard to how many and which substances are members of the category of the registered substance.
+Furthermore, the information provided in IUCLID section 7.8.1 and the documents attached in IUCLID section 13 of the dossier provides inconsistent lists with regard how many and which substances are members of the category of the registered substance.

 The similarity of substances, as required under Annex XI, section 1.5, needed for a group or category of substances could not be considered.
-Therefore, the requirements of Annex XI, section 1.5 in conjunction with Article 13(1) and Annex X, third introductory paragraph, of the REACH Regulation are not met.
+Therefore the requirements of Annex XI, section 1.5 in conjunction with Article 13(1) and Annex X, third introductory paragraph, of the REACH Regulation are not met.

-Taking into account the substance identity information requested under point 1) and the identity of the substance to be tested requested under point 2), the Registrant is thus requested to submit a justification detailing why the proposed test on the substance specified in point 2) above would fulfil the information requirement of Annex X, section

-8.7.3. for the registered substance in line with Annex XI, section 1.5.
-This applies if the substance specified in point 2) above (the substance proposed to be tested) is not the registered substance.
+Taking into account the substance identity information requested under point 1 and the identity of the substance to be tested requested under point 2, the Registrant is thus requested to submit a justification detailing why the proposed test on the substance specified in point 2 above would fulfil the information requirement of Annex X, section 8.7.3. for the registered substance in line with Annex XI, section 1.5.
+This applies if the substance specified in point 2 above is not the registered substance.

-In order to further justify the above mentioned read-across, further information on the grouping approach must also include the identity of the substances that are members of the categories of the registered substance and substance to be tested, their constituents, clear and full indication for which substances or their constituents test data on the physicochemical properties, human health effects and environmental effects exist as well as information on the production processes that could further justify the grouping approach.
-This issue is further reported in paragraphs 6.2.5 and 6.2.6 of the Guidance on QSARs and grouping of chemicals
+In order to further justify the above-mentioned read-across, further information on the grouping approach must also include the identity of the substances that are members of the categories of the registered substance and the substance to be tested, their constituents and clear indication for which substances or their constituents test data on the physicochemical properties, human health effects and environmental effects exist as well as information on the production processes that could further justify the grouping approach.
+This issue is further reported in paragraphs 6.2.5 and 6.2.6 of the Guidance on QSARs and grouping of chemicals http://guidance.echa.europa.eu/docs/guidance document/information requirements r6 en.pdf?vers=20 08 08.

-$\underline{\text{http://guidance.echa.europa.eu/docs/guidance_document/information_requirements_r6_en.pdf?vers=20_0} \\ \underline{8_08} \ .$

 This above-mentioned information on physicochemical properties, human health effects and environmental effects that are used to justify the grouping approach should also be reported in the IUCLID registration dossier in a form of robust study summaries or study summaries.